GNU-Ymir/Documentations/en/advanced/copies.md

 | mut [i32] | mut [mut i32] |
 | mut [[i32]] | mut [mut [i32]] |

-An example of what you can achieve with `copy` is shown in the following code.
+An example of what can be achieved by **`copy`** keyword is shown in the following code.
 The representation of the memory is also shown in the figure underneath.
-In this example, the variable **`x`** is copied in the variable **`y`**, and thus the two variable borrows different data, but have an exact same value.
+In this example, the variable **`x`** is copied and the result value is placed in the variable **`y`**.
+In this example, each variable are borrowing different data placed on the heap, whose values are equivalent.

 ```ymir
 import std::io